hhm970/capstone_project/README.md

-This programme is designed to play the common two-player game Tic-Tac-Toe.
+This programme is designed to play the common two-player game Tic-Tac-Toe, and was written for my Capstone project as part of my Sigma Labs pre-course work.

 To play the game, you need access to a Python complier.